 Meaning: The moment that a hidden motive or the truth behind something is revealed (‘to let the cat out of the bag’).

 Meaning: To get goosebumps.

-9. Now my wooden shoe is breaking.
+9. Now my clog is breaking.

 Dutch translation: Nu breekt mijn klomp.

 Meaning: To be totally amazed or not expect something.

 Meaning: To possess in-depth knowledge of something, to master it.

 11. To be a party nose.